-Historically, the Company's 6.0L and 8.8L gasoline engines qualified for the small manufacturer exemption for Phase 1 GHG under Title 40 of the Code of Federal Regulation Section 1036.150(d).
-Starting in 2020, as a result of the Weichai ownership change in April 2019, those products no longer qualified for the exemption and must meet Phase 1 GHG standards.
+Prior to 2020, the Company's 6.0L and 8.8L gasoline engines qualified for the small manufacturer exemption for Phase 1 GHG under Title 40 of the Code of Federal Regulation Section 1036.150(d).
 In order to address the impact of the transition of its emission regulation requirements in 2021, the Company licensed its technology to a third-party small manufacturer to produce and certify the 6.0L gasoline engine and utilized averaging, banking, and trading compliance provisions for the sale of its 8.8L gasoline engine.
 The Company ended the program to outsource and sell the certified 6.0L engines effective December 31, 2021.
 New EPA Phase 2 GHG regulations began January 1, 2021.
 The Company is meeting Phase 2 GHG standards utilizing averaging, banking, and trading compliance provisions.
 Future changes to the regulations and/or failure of the Company to comply with the regulations could have a material adverse effect on the Company's results of operations.